Digital skill gaps: what they are and how to bridge them

 Trulli

 Across all industries, skills are dominating talent discussions—and it’s easy to understand why.
-Pioneering businesses that were among the first to adopt skills-based strategies are enjoying an array of benefits: they’re 98% more likely to retain high performers, 52% more likely to innovate, and 47% more likely to cultivate an inclusive environment than their competitors sticking with more traditional operating models.
+According to Deloitte, Pioneering businesses that were among the first to adopt skills-based strategies are enjoying an array of benefits: they’re 98% more likely to retain high performers, 52% more likely to innovate, and 47% more likely to cultivate an inclusive environment than their competitors sticking with more traditional operating models.

 Although most companies are eager to reap these advantages, only 5% of executives strongly believe that they’re investing enough in helping their people learn new skills to keep up with the changing world of work.
 As leaders strive to upgrade upskilling and reskilling initiatives, there’s one priority that’s rising to the top of their radars: bridging digital skill gaps.